 On an average, a human baby yawns anywhere between 30 and 50 times a day, as opposed to an adult human’s count of 20 yawns a day.
 Babies yawn more after waking up – it’s completely natural and there is nothing wrong with that.
 It is believed that we yawn after a good sleep because it is our bodies’ attempt to send in more oxygen to the brain and cool our bodies.
 You may see your infant yawning more frequently when he is not fully awake.
 In most cases, babies yawn when they are sleepy or after getting good sleep.
-Yawning while sleeping is also not uncommon.
+So, yawning yawning after nap and while sleeping is also not uncommon.

 Is Yawning Contagious?